The old capital for over 1,100 years

 Nijojo Castle

 A residence of successive Tokugawa Shoguns in Kyoto.
-What kind of Tokugawa history had the castle watched?
+What kind of Tokugawa history did the castle watch?
 It was the growth, development, fall, and end of the Tokugawa Shogunate.